Uberi/setup-machine/README.md

 These are the hardware-specific tweaks:

+* After installation, the OS wouldn't boot, showing instead an "out of memory" error.
+This is due to https://bugs.launchpad.net/ubuntu/+source/initramfs-tools/+bug/1970402, and the easiest workaround for this was to disable both Secure Boot and Intel SGX in the BIOS settings, as strange as that was.
 * I enabled S3 sleep mode ("deep") instead of S0 ("s2idle") by adding `mem_sleep_default=deep` to `GRUB_CMDLINE_LINUX_DEFAULT` in `/etc/default/grub`, so it became `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash mem_sleep_default=deep"`.
 This makes battery consumption much lower when suspended (from [this AskUbuntu answer](https://askubuntu.com/questions/1029474/ubuntu-18-04-dell-xps13-9370-no-longer-suspends-on-lid-close)).
 To diagnose this, run `cat /sys/power/mem_sleep`, the sleep mode that is currently configured will be surrounded by square brackets.
-* Since there's no hardware mute button, I added a custom shortcut so that Super + Backslash will run this command to toggle mute, and flash the Capslock LED once if unmuting and twice if muting: `sh -c 'if amixer set Capture toggle | grep -q "\[on\]"; then sudo /usr/bin/capslock-led 10 0.1; else sudo /usr/bin/capslock-led 1010 0.1; fi'`.
+* Since there's no hardware mute button, I added a custom shortcut so that Super + Backslash will run this command to toggle mute, and flash the Capslock LED once if unmuting and twice if muting: `sh -c 'if amixer set Capture toggle | grep -q "\[on\]"; then sudo ~/.local/bin/capslock-led 10 0.1; else sudo ~/.local/bin/capslock-led 1010 0.1; fi'`.
 This uses my custom `capslock-led` script; for more details check out the comments in `files/scripts/capslock-led`.
 * Sensors are set up with `sudo sensors-detect`.
 Afterwards, `sensors` gives the right output.
-I then installed TLP with `sudo apt-get install tlp tlp-rdw` to get better battery life.
+I then installed TLP with `sudo apt-get install tlp tlp-rdw; systemctl enable tlp.service` to get better battery life.
 This results in the advertised 6 hours of battery life, even with moderately heavy workloads.
 * I followed [these instructions](https://unix.stackexchange.com/questions/189675/is-there-a-way-to-adjusts-the-brightness-of-the-monitor) for changing the brightness of an external monitor using `ddccontrol`:
     * Install and load userspace I2C kernel module: `sudo apt-get install i2c-tools ddccontrol; sudo modprobe i2c-dev` (the `ddccontrol` package will configure systemd to load the `i2c-dev` kernel module automatically on boot).
-    * Use `sudo i2cdetect -l` to find all I2C devices, there were several lines containing "DDC", which looked like this: `i2c-7	i2c       	DPDDC-B                         	I2C adapter`.
+    * Use `sudo i2cdetect -l` to find all I2C devices, there were several lines containing "DDC", which looked like this: `i2c-7	i2c       	AUX B/DDI B/PHY B               	I2C adapter`.
     * Tried each `i2c-<N>` value like `sudo ddccontrol dev:/dev/i2c-<N>`.
 The only one that didn't give a `DDC/CI at dev:/dev/i2c-<N> is unusable (-1).` error was `sudo ddccontrol dev:/dev/i2c-7` - so `/dev/i2c-7` was the right I2C interface.
     * In the output of `sudo ddccontrol dev:/dev/i2c-7`, the brightness control was listed as `		> id=brightness, name=Brightness, address=0x10, delay=-1ms, type=0`, so `0x10` is the right I2C address.
     * Tried `sudo ddccontrol dev:/dev/i2c-7 -r 0x10 -w 20`, which set the monitor brightness to 20% of maximum, it worked.
     * Set up a shell alias `alias monitor-brightness='sudo ddccontrol dev:/dev/i2c-7 -r 0x10 -w'` to easily adjust this in the future.
+* I changed `Power Management > Primary Battery Charge Configuration` in the BIOS settings to "Custom", and configured it to start charging at 50% battery and stop charging at 80%, this will dramatically increase battery longevity.
 * I turned off `Video > Dynamic Brightness Control` in the BIOS settings, since it was constantly changing the whole screen's brightness when part of the screen showed something with a different brightness (e.g., editor is dark gray, autocomplete popup is light gray, so everytime autocomplete shows up, the entire screen gets slightly dimmer).

 And some hardware-specific workarounds:

 * Sometimes the touchpad stops working after sleeping and then resuming.
-To fix this when it happens, run `sudo rmmod i2c_hid; sudo modprobe i2c_hid` to reload the I2C HID kernel module.
+When using the Synaptics driver, `synclient TouchpadOff=0` will usually fix it.
+Otherwise, it's also worth trying `sudo rmmod i2c_hid; sudo modprobe i2c_hid` to reload the I2C HID kernel module.
 * Sometimes upon resuming from sleep, the lock screen fails to show up and the mouse can be moved, but nothing responds.
 In these cases the lock screen is still present, just not visible - type in your password and press Enter, and it should unlock.
 It may take a few attempts.